Abc-Arbitrage/HotPathAllocationAnalyzer/README.md

 ## Setup

-Install the nuget package `HotPathAllocationAnalyzer` on the project to analyze
+Install the nuget package `Analyzers\HotPathAllocationAnalyzer` on the project to analyze

 ## Whitelisting